The-Pokemod-Group/Aegis-All-In-One/README.md

 You can run everything with the default passwords but obviously, it's not recommended.

-After recent Pokemon-Trainer-Club (PTC) changes, you are required to use some sort of login proxy to bypass the Anti-Bot protection placed.
+After recent Pokemon-Trainer-Club (PTC) changes, you are required to use some sort of login proxy to bypass the Impeva Anti-Bot protection placed on PTC login.
 The Unown# team has introduced two new tools for that; Swirlix and Xilriws.
-At the time of this being written only Swirlix is very stable but it requires you to buy credits in a monthly basis to use for your API requests.
+At the time of this being written Swirlix is not working for everyone, therefore we are using Xilriws!
-Please refer to the Swirlix GitHub Repository (https://github.com/UnownHash/Swirlix-Public) to understand more.
+Please refer to the Xilriws GitHub Repository (https://github.com/UnownHash/Xilriws-Public) to understand more.
-After you have registered to Scrappey you need to enter your API Key (located in the Scrappey Dashboard) to your:
+If you are planning to use many workers you SHOULD change `replicas` value under `xilriws-worker` service on:

-- unown/swirlix_config.toml
+- docker-compose.yml
+to some higher value.
+KEEP IN MIND, the higher the number, the more resources (CPU-RAM) required.
+If you have no refresh tokens you will require more PTC logins and this more replicas!

 Finally, before starting the stack, you should go through the `docker-compose.yml` and adjust things to your liking.
 For example, you might want to change the ports that the services are exposed on.

 ### 4. Start the stack

 ```
-docker-compose up -d --force-recreate --build
+docker compose up -d --force-recreate --build
 ```

 (\*) You might need to run the above command with sudo if your local user doesn't have permissions over the docker service